-Asthma inhalers soothe the airways and suppresses the need to cough.
+Asthma inhalers soothe the airways and suppress the need to cough.
 They can allow you the peace to recover.
 If an inhaler such as Ventolin doesn't help, and the cough worsens, it's important to see a doctor again in case there's an underlying infection or other problem.

 For a cough, reliever inhalers are nearly always the answer compared to being prescribed preventer inhalers.
-This is due to the fact that you should only be using an inhaler over a short period and when it's needed to subdue the cold and dry cough, and not for a long-term solution.
+This is due to the fact that you should only be using an inhaler over a short period and when it's needed to subdue a cold and dry cough, and not for a long-term solution.

 To take your blue inhaler for a tight chesty cough, dry cough or for wheezing, the doctor will give you further instructions.
-Don't be afraid to ask the doctor to demonstrate the technique, particularly if you aren't use to the medication or device.
+Don't be afraid to ask the doctor to demonstrate the technique, particularly if you aren't used to the medication or device.

-It is important to note that you should always follow your doctor's instruction, and the instructions on the patient leaflet.
+It is important to note that you should always follow your doctor's instruction and the instructions on the patient leaflet

 Whilst this is the usual dosage requirements, it may differ from person-to-person depending the severity of your cough and cold.